~ 4 MIN READ

 Medical professionals take a pledge to “do no harm.”
 But is the lack of an organized strategic plan harming your company?

-In the same way, healthcare and medical organizations must use prescribed plans to ensure their organizations stay in good financial health and provide the best patient care.
-Whatever the organization’s goals, they must develop a thoughtful, clear plan of action.
+Every organization is different, but whatever an organization’s goals, they must develop a thoughtful, clear plan of action.
 The key to this plan is a healthcare strategy map.

 But how do you actually go about creating this strategy map?
 The Balanced Scorecard.